Many or all companies we feature compensate us. Compensation and editorial

 5. Choose a loan servicer: As part of the application, you can choose Nelnet or another loan servicer.
 Remember: You’re not guaranteed to get your preferred servicer, but you can express a preference.

-6. Review and submit: Review all the information on your application and then submit it.
+6. Review and submit: Review all the information on your application and submit it.

 The time it takes for each step can vary depending on your personal situation.
 Gathering your information and completing the application can take a few hours.
 After you submit your application, it often takes 30 to 90 days to finalize the consolidation.

-During this time, you’re responsible for making payments on your loans until you receive notice that your new Direct Consolidation Loan is active.
+You’re responsible for paying your loans until you’re notified your new Direct Consolidation Loan is active.

 Pros and cons of Nelnet federal student loans